On this page

 In a rapidly changing world, transition from school to work has become more complex and challenging for young people.

-- Youth unemployment currently sits at 14.2%.
-COVID-19 has impacted the number and types of jobs available, and has created uncertainty for the future world of work.
+- Youth unemployment currently sits at 14.2% - around 30,500 young people.
+COVID-19 has impacted the number and types of jobs available and has created uncertainty for the future world of work.

-- Only 67% of students transition from school to earning or learning.
+- Only 67% of students transition from school to employment or further education.

 - Young people tell us they have a better understanding of university pathways than VET pathways, apprenticeships and traineeships.